staffier/Karate-Demo-Project/src/test/java/sample_tests/performance_tests/README.md

 ## Gatling without Karate

 A [`GatlingWithoutKarate.scala`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java/sample_tests/performance_tests/GatlingWithoutKarate.scala) file is included here, as well, for comparison purposes.
-[Gatling DSL](https://gatling.io/docs/current/cheat-sheet/) is fairly easy to pick up, and running simulations with Karate involved can result in a much lower request per second rate.
-For instance, running the two simulations included here locally resulted in the following:
+[Gatling DSL](https://gatling.io/docs/current/cheat-sheet/) is fairly easy to pick up, and running simulations with Karate involved can result in a lower request per second rate, more KOs, or both (although tweaking the `gatling-akka.conf` file can remedy these issues a good deal).
- * With Karate:    Duration = 125s; RPS = 20
- * Without Karate: Duration = 30s; RPS = ~83